Summer Tour 2016: Background

-Commercial reception
+Commercial performance

 The launch of Dion's summer tour in Europe topped Billboards Hot Tours ranking of the week's highest-grossing tours.
-The tour kicked off with a two-night stint at the 20,000-seat Sportpaleis in Antwerp, with sellout crowds on 20 and 21 June 2016, followed by a nine-show stand at AccorHotels Arena in Paris from 24 June through 9 July 2016.
-Combined, the eleven shows - all sellouts - sold 141,800 tickets and brought in $23.2 million.
-In Paris, the gross of over $18.4 million from 110,052 sold seats made the nine-show run the fourth-highest-grossing concert engagement of 2016.
+The tour began with a two-night engagement at the 20,000-seat Sportpaleis in Antwerp, with sellout crowds on 20 and 21 June 2016, followed by a nine-show run at AccorHotels Arena in Paris from 24 June through 9 July 2016.
+Combined, the eleven shows, all sellouts, sold 141,800 tickets and grossed $23.2 million.
+In Paris, the gross of over $18.4 million from 110,052 sold seats made the nine-show engagement the fourth-highest-grossing concert run of 2016.

 Dion also sold out her concerts in Canada.
-She has sold 138,164 tickets in Montreal grossing $16.1 million and 67,368 tickets in Quebec City with gross of $8.6 million.
-Dion's two benefit concerts, which took place in Trois-Rivières, raised $1.7 million for the Fondation Céline Dion.
-The tour grossed $56 million in total becoming one of the most successful tours of 2016.
-Céline is 10 on the Pollstar 2016 Year End Top 100 worldwide tours with a total gross of $85.5 million.
+She sold 138,164 tickets in Montreal, grossing $16.1 million, and 67,368 tickets in Quebec City, with a gross of $8.6 million.
+Dion's two benefit concerts in Trois-Rivières raised $1.7 million for the Fondation Céline Dion.
+The tour grossed $56 million in total, becoming one of the most successful tours of 2016.
+Dion placed tenth on the Pollstar 2016 Year End Top 100 worldwide tours list with a total gross of $85.5 million.

 Broadcasts and recordings

-For the final concert in Paris, on 9 July 2016, Dion's Facebook page live-streamed the first six songs of the show: "Trois heures vingt", "Encore un soir", "Je crois toi", "Qui peut vivre sans amour?", "Immensité" and "Et je t'aime encore".

-First three songs from the 1st Canadian concert have also been streamed on the radio in Quebec.
-After the first concert in Montreal Celine held a press conference which was streamed on Facebook.
+For the final concert in Paris on 9 July 2016, Dion's Facebook page live-streamed the first six songs of the show: "Trois heures vingt", "Encore un soir", "Je crois toi", "Qui peut vivre sans amour?", "Immensité", and "Et je t'aime encore".
+The first three songs from the first Canadian concert were also streamed on radio in Quebec.
+After the opening show in Montreal, Dion held a press conference that was streamed on Facebook.

-The performance of "My Heart Will Go On" was recorded on 1 August 2016 in Montreal and was shown on ABC's Greatest Hits Live Finale: 1980-2005 on 4 August 2016.

-A TV special called "Céline Dion: Accès Illimité" aired on TVA on 2 October 2016.
-It included various excerpts of different songs from various stages of the tour.

-On 19 October 2017, as a part of Spirit Day, Celine shared on Facebook the performance of "Purple Rain" which was recorded in Montreal on 4 August 2016.
+The performance of "My Heart Will Go On" was recorded on 1 August 2016 in Montreal and aired on ABC's Greatest Hits Live Finale: 1980-2005 on 4 August 2016.
+A TV special titled "Céline Dion: Accès Illimité" aired on TVA on 2 October 2016.
+It included excerpts of various songs from different stops on the tour.
+On 19 October 2017, as part of Spirit Day, Dion shared on Facebook the performance of "Purple Rain", recorded in Montreal on 4 August 2016.